yfukai/yfukai-pypitemplate/{{cookiecutter.project_name}}/README.md

 ## Usage

-Please see the [Command-line Reference] for details.
+Please see the [Reference Guide] for details.

 ## Contributing